Tensions flare in Arbery death trial as Jesse Jackson visits - NewsBreak

 Bryan and the McMichaels are charged with murder and other crimes.
 Prosecutors say they chased Arbery for five minutes to keep him from exiting the Satilla Shores subdivision outside the port city of Brunswick.
 The chase ended when Arbery, trailed by Bryan's truck, tried to run around the McMichaels' truck as it idled in the road ahead.
 The video shows Travis McMichael confronting Arbery and then shooting him as he throws punches and grapples for the gun.

 The McMichaels told police they suspected Arbery was a burglar after security cameras recorded him several times inside a home under construction, five houses away.
-The defense says Travis McMichael opened fire in self-defense.
+Defense attorneys say Travis McMichael opened fire in self-defense.

+On the witness stand Monday afternoon, a Georgia Bureau of Investigation firearms examiner testified that Arbery's T-shirt had large holes with singed edges suggesting the shotgun barrel was either pressed against him or almost touching when it was fired into his chest and armpit.

+Robert Rubin, an attorney for Travis McMichael, asked firearms examiner Brian Leppard whether that meant the gun was within arm's length of Arbery.

 Contributors include Associated Press Writer Kate Brumback in Atlanta.

-Note: This story has been corrected to show Sheffield said Jackson's photo hung in his mother's law office, not her loft.